felleg/felleg.gitlab.io-backup/content/posts/20210531-smart-keyboard-macros.md

 (Shameless side-plug, you might remember [this previous blog post](/posts/2021/04/my-rhythm-gaming-legacy/) where I discuss the content I made for StepMania over the years)

-For many years, I played the game without a second thought of what keyboard I was using to play.
-Of course, I realized that some keyboards were better than others, for example most laptop keyboards I could find would not give me scores as good as what I could get from a USB keyboard.
-However, it wasn't until I tried a game on a Leopold FC660M mechanical keyboard that I saw the light.
+For many years, I played the game with whatever keyboard was at my disposal.
+I simply was not good enough to have the luxury of blaming my equipment for my poor performance.
+Of course, I realized that some keyboards were better than others, for example some keyboards don't allow for more than two simultaneous key presses at a time, which is very problematic in a rhythm game that uses four independent keys.
+However, it wasn't until I tried a game on a Leopold FC660M mechanical keyboard that my horizons were completely blown open: it gave me a peek at the depths of the keyboard world.

 {{< figure src="/img/leopold-fc660m.jpg" position="center" caption="The Leopold FC660M" >}}

-This small, unassuming keyboard actually contained mechanical switches instead of the typical rubber dome contacts one would find on the cheap end of the spectrum.
+Among other things, this small, unassuming keyboard actually contained mechanical switches instead of the typical rubber dome contacts one would find on the cheap end of the spectrum.
 This subtle difference actually changed everything in how the keyboard felt: the keys did not wobble.
 They were firmly in place.
 They did not flex at all.
 Their click-clacks were satisfying.
+Its retro style gave nods to keyboards I grew up on, such as the IBM Model M.

-I was hooked!
+I was instantly hooked!

 # My first mech

-Wanting to keep getting better at the game, I invested in my own mechanical keyboard.
+Wanting to keep getting better at StepMania, I eventually invested in my own mechanical keyboard.
+It wasn't an easy process, since there were so many things to consider at once.
+I had to learn what Cherry MX switches were, and the different available options.
+I had to decide in which manufacturer I would put all my faith.
+I had to decide if I wanted lighting, if I wanted arrow keys, if I wanted stabilizers, etc. It was process that was both fun and nerve-wracking ("I don't know the answer to any of these questions, I just want a good keyboard!").
 After much research, I ended up buying this gem (or abomination, depending on your tastes!):

 {{< figure src="/img/dsotm_mech.png" position="center" caption="A small tribute to Pink Floyd, can you see it?" >}}

 Because this was a keyboard meant to be used strictly for gaming, I decided that all keycaps would be blank to make the design more striking.
 I also made sure that the keyboard would have no rectangular numpad, in order to avoid unnecessary bulk.

+You can see how excited I was when I received the keyboard in 2014: {{< youtube aDkU2b_t8XA >}}

 # My second mech